Neck Lift Costs: Everything You Should Know

 Different surgical approaches

 If liposuction is the only method used, then this will involve making a series of small incisions where a device can be inserted to remove excess fat from the neck area.
-Some excess skin folds may be removed to give a better appearance, and the incisions are closed up.

 With a submentoplasty, a similar method is used, but fewer incisions are made.
 Also, the surgeon won’t remove any excess skin, but they will tighten the neck muscles to provide a more toned appearance for the patient.